Multiple vehicles stolen from dealership in Fort Madison

 Police say forcible entry was made and that the stolen vehicles were driven from the lot.

-"The method of operation has the marks of a professional ring that has been working int he Midwest," police said in a release.
+"The method of operation has the marks of a professional ring that has been working in the Midwest," police said in a release.

-The vehicles are described as 2020 Ford Mustang GT, 5.0 Ltr V8 and it's a "Twister Orange" color.
+Police described the vehicles as 2020 Ford Mustang GT, 5.0 Ltr V8 and it's a "Twister Orange" color.
 The Mustang is valued at $48,600.
 The other vehicle is described as a 2020 Dodge Charger SRT Hellcat Daytona Edition and is black.
 Police say the Hellcat is one of only 501 made and has special graphics on the back.
 The Hellcat is valued at $83,200.

+In a Facebook post, officials with Jim Baier, INC. posted pictures of four cars that were taken from the dealership, two of which were described above.

 The department is asking for help from the residents and business owners regarding any observations made or for any available surveillance video.